maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ## How to stop my Word Blocks program?

-Good question: if you
-n't stop, the hub will not power down, so stopping is important.
+Good question: if your program doesn't stop, the hub will not power down, so stopping is important.

 In Word Blocks, there is an explicit stop block.